saltict/availproject.github.io/docs/clash-of-nodes/overview.md

 ### Validators

-The Clash of Nodes incentivized testnet is an opportunity for validators to engage with Avail's infrastructure in a simulated Mainnet environment.
+The Clash of Nodes incentivized testnet is an opportunity for validators to engage with Avail's infrastructure in a simulated production environment.
 Participants will contribute to the network's resilience through a series of challenges, with the potential to earn rewards based on their performance and engagement.

 ## Key Campaign Concepts